A non-Scottish actor pretending to be a Scottish character.

 Not to be confused with No True Scotsman

 - Mike Myers in So I Married an Axe Murderer, Shrek, as Fat Bastard in the Austin Powers series, and his "All Things Scottish" recurring sketch on Saturday Night Live.

 - Christopher Lambert and Adrian Paul in Highlander.

 - Jonny Lee Miller in Trainspotting.

 - In-Universe: Indiana Jones tries to affect the accent in Indiana Jones and the Last Crusade.
-The butler he's talking to doesn't buy it for a second ("If you are Scottish, sir, then I am Mickey Mouse."), so Indy goes for an alternate route.
+The (German!) butler he's talking to doesn't buy it for a second ("If you are Scottish, sir, then I am Mickey Mouse."), so Indy goes for an alternate route.
 And the funniest thing is Indy's dad is Sean Connery, whose Scottishness is impossible to doubt.

 - Another Time, Another Place has an internal example with Glaswegian actors Phyllis Logan and Gregor Fisher putting on fake north-eastern accents.